-4. Monte Carlo Simulations
+4 Monte Carlo simulations

-The Balanced Energy Model (BEM) described in Section 2 is validated here using Monte Carlo simulations of dose deposition in a simulated matrix consisting of closely packed spherical grains.
+The Balanced Energy Model (BEM) described in Sect.
+2 is validated here using Monte Carlo simulations of dose deposition in a simulated matrix consisting of closely packed spherical grains.
 Three packing configurations have been prepared for discrete grain-size distributions using the PackLSD software (Donev et al., 2005), with each using a total of 5000 spheres with a volumetric packing density of 60 %.
-The first configuration, 'Geometry A' (Fig. 2), uses three grain sizes: 100, 140 and 400 μm diameter, with 50 % of the volume accounted for by the 400 μm grains.
+The first configuration, "Geometry A" (Fig. 2), uses three grain sizes: 100, 140, and 400 μm diameter, with 50 % of the volume accounted for by the 400 μm grains.
 This would be an unusual grain-size distribution to observe in nature, and it is used here to test the application of beta attenuation models in extreme cases.
 Geometries B and C (Fig. 3) are more realistic distributions, corresponding broadly to a loessic silt and a well-sorted medium sand, respectively.

 Grains are randomly assigned to be sources, dosimeters, or neither, according to a chosen probability distribution, and simulations were conducted using MCNP6 (Goorley et al., 2012).
-All grains were given a composition SiO2 and density 2.65 g cm-3 (note there is little difference in electron stopping power between the main silicate minerals; e.g. compare Tables

-1 and 3 for whole-grain K sources); the remaining space is defined as air with density 1.205e-3 g cm-3.
-Of the six outer boundaries, four are periodic and two are reflective; hence all energy is conserved within the box geometry.
-Simulations were run separately for each source (K, U, Th), using the same energy spectra described in Section 2.
-The beta dose (MeV g-1) was recorded in up to 999 dosimeter cells, and is expressed here as a proportion of the IM dose rate.
-A total of four tests are described below, using three geometries.
+All grains were given a composition SiO2 and density $2.65 \,\mathrm{g}\,\mathrm{cm}^{-3}$ (note that there is little difference in electron stopping power between the main silicate minerals; e.g. compare Tables 1 and 3 for whole-grain K sources); the remaining space is defined as air with density 1.205×10^{-3} g cm-3.
+Of the six outer boundaries, four are periodic and two are reflective; hence, all energy is conserved within the box geometry.
+Simulations were run separately for each source (K, U, Th) using the same energy spectra described in Sect.
+2. The beta dose (MeV g^{-1}) was recorded in up to 999 dosimeter cells and is expressed here as a proportion of the IM dose rate.
+A total of four tests are described below using three geometries.

-Test A1 uses Geometry A, with sources restricted to 400 $\mu$ m grains.
-The total source mass is 50 %, meaning that every 400 $\mu$ m grain is a source.
-Simulations are shown separately for K, U, Th sources, with beta particles initiated homogenously throughout the source grains ('whole grain' sources).
-The performance of the beta attenuation models is shown in Figs 2a and 2b, which plot the estimated beta dose against that observed in the MCNP simulations.
-The standard model of beta attenuation assumes that the dosimeter grain is embedded in a homogenous matrix, and is defined here as $1 - \varphi{dosimeter}$ .
-In this test, the standard model overestimates the dose to dosimeter grains by 6-11 %.
-Source grains are large, and have a large self-dose, hence there is less energy available to be deposited in dosimeter grains.
-The balanced energy model takes this into account, and gives accurate estimates of attenuation for each source (Fig 2b).
+Test A1 uses Geometry A, with sources restricted to 400 μm grains.
+The total source mass is 50 %, meaning that every 400 μm grain is a source.
+Simulations are shown separately for K, U, and Th sources, with beta particles initiated homogenously throughout the source grains ("whole grain" sources).
+The performance of the beta attenuation models is shown in Fig. 2a and b, which plot the estimated beta dose against that observed in the MCNP simulations.
+The standard model of beta attenuation assumes that the dosimeter grain is embedded in a homogenous matrix and is defined here as $1 - \varphi{\text{dosimeter}}$.
+In this test, the standard model overestimates the dose to dosimeter grains by 6 %-11 %.
+Source grains are large and have a large self-dose, hence there is less energy available to be deposited in dosimeter grains.
+The Balanced Energy Model takes this into account and gives accurate estimates of attenuation for each source (Fig. 2b).